adribarra/adribarra/README.md

 ## Hi there 👋

-Hello, I'm Adriana, an Electronic Engineer pursuing a Master in Artificial Intelligence and Analytics.
+I'm Adriana, an Electronic Engineer pursuing a Master in Artificial Intelligence and Analytics.
 I will start to record all of my progress through my Github adding all professional and personal projects along my journey 🚀

 ### 🛠 Tools